CReizner/SharpAstrology.HumanDesign/README.md

 - [x] Indicate if a planet is exalted, in detriment or juxtaposed in a position
 - [x] Include option for sidereal chart calculation
 - [ ] If exact birth time is unknown, but a time spectrum is given, then all possible charts with probability can be calculated
+- [ ] Adding support for combined charts.